SinaBehrouz/Benefactors/README.md

 ![NotificationCenter](docs/resources/NotificationCenter.png)

 #### Want to support the platform?
-Consider donating via credit/debit card.
+Consider donating via credit card.
 Benefactors is a non-profit social welfare website for the people, by the people.
 Your continued donations keep Benefactors running.
-For your convenience, we have implemented an online payments via Stripe which accepts Visa, Mastercard, American Express, etc.
+For your convenience, we have integrated an online payment via Stripe which accepts Visa, Mastercard, and American Express.
+You can make a donation, by heading to the About page using the button available on the navigation bar where you will find an option to make a payment.

 Test payments using the following sample Visa card.
 ```